SamSegura/segurachain/README.md

 <h3>Project of development:</h3>

+-> Develop a block explorer page inside of the node API.

 -> Implement an option to convert the BTC Blockchain database compatible with this technology.

 -> Develop an example of web wallet with <b>NuxtJS</b>